 Sure, if you’re very experienced with programming, it’s fine trying to eke out performance from your code.
 But if you’re just starting out, it’s much better to worry about learning the motions in the first place.
 It doesn’t matter how fast or slow a language is considered if nothing is written in the first place after all.

 There’s also the matter of using the right tool for the job.
 Assembly language for example is very good for writing operating systems, because it’s so low level.
-But it’s overkill for regular desktop applications.
-There are also languages designed for the web, and so on.
+But it’s overkill for regular desktop applications .
+There are also languages designed for the web , or code that helps reduce errors like TypeScript , and so on.

 What factors do you consider when learning a programming language?